ibexa/documentation-developer/docs/api/public_php_api.md

 This is the skeleton for a command line script.

-One class with a name ending with "Command" (`HelloCommand`), extends `Symfony\Bundle\FrameworkBundle\Command\Command`, and is part of our bundle's Command namespace.
+One class with a name ending with "Command" (`HelloCommand`), extends `Symfony\Bundle\FrameworkBundle\Command\Command`, and is part of your bundle's Command namespace.
 It has two methods: `configure()`, and `execute()`.
-We also import several classes and interfaces with the use keyword.
-The first two, `InputInterface` and `OutputInterface` are used to 'typehint' the objects that will allow you to provide input and output management in our script.
+You also import several classes and interfaces with the use keyword.
+The first two, `InputInterface` and `OutputInterface` are used to 'typehint' the objects that will allow you to provide input and output management in your script.

 `Configure` will be used to set your command's name, as well as its options and arguments. `Execute` will contain the actual implementation of your command.
 Start by creating the `configure()` method.